asgr/Tiler/README.txt

 I've made a file called RUNMEtile.rscript which you can run as an executable, it is inside the Tiler_?.?.tar.gz tarball.

-To update the survey you copy the observed .lis files into the 'Observed' directory for the appropriate cluster, then you can run:
+To update the survey you copy the observed .lis files into the 'Observed' directory for the appropriate POSITION folder, then you can run:

 > rebuildState(TileCat=TCsamiclusY1,position='A119',basedir='.', configdir='/Applications/Work/configure-8.0.Darwin')
 > rebuildState(TileCat=TCsamiclusY1,position='A168',basedir='.', configdir='/Applications/Work/configure-8.0.Darwin')